DC Pie co.

 • price 1 of 4

 Hold up a glorious slice from this spot on the edge of downtown and marvel at its construction: so crispy it’ll stay flat even when loaded with ingredients, leopard-spotted underneath, a crust that’s well charred and crisp.
 The toppings here shine, especially when upgraded with the hot honey and oozy stracciatella.
-It just might be the best pizza in Miami if this were only about the pies, but you might wait an hour for a pizza you ordered in advance, or even longer for the slice you ordered at the tiny space inside, a frustrating pandemic-era system that still shouldn’t stop you from trying one of the finest slices in town.
+It just might be the best pizza in Miami if this were only about the slice.
+But it’s regularly an hour wait for a pizza ordered in advance, or even longer for a slice ordered at the tiny space inside.
+It’s a frustrating pandemic-era system that still shouldn’t stop you from trying one of the finest slices in town.

 Advertising